ruby-rice/rice/README.md

 It will likely have the wrong behavior.

-To avoid this problem, it is necessary to write a wrapper function:
+To avoid this problem, it is necessary to write a wrapper function where the extension can be more explicit about how to handle the parameters:

 ~~~{.cpp}
   Object wrap_foo(Object o)